Scout24/python-icinga-jira-plugin/README.md

 * ``PROBLEM`` for service and host problems
 * ``RECOVERY`` for service and host problems

-For more information, see section "Notifications and Jira" below.

 This plugin is written in Python.
 It works on Python 2.6 and 2.7.

 For installation instructions and development issues please go into our wiki: